 I added podcasting to my portfolio of interviews lately, and it was a great time.
 My friends Helen and Maureen explore people’s pursuit of their passions through their podcast “Assorted Conversations”.
 These conversations are with individuals who have found that...

 I had the pleasure of being interviewed by Sports car Market Magazine's John Nikas about the history of Sport and Specialty and how we all ended up here.
 It was a fun little piece, and very well put together.
 Listen in and let me know what you think. -John Read More...

 I want to take a moment to thank everyone who took the time to drive out and join us Saturday at our Third Annual Sport and Specialty Open House.
 To those of you who struggled with previous commitments, rest assured we’ll be here again next year.
 It may have taken...

-Reserve Saturday August 10 for the second annual Sport and Specialty Drive Out and Pop Up Car Show.
+Reserve Saturday August 21 for the third annual Sport and Specialty Open House and Car Show.
 Bring any marque, model, or year of car, but get there.
 Daily drivers welcome!
 Bring a friend, take a drive, and see what we’re working on and finishing up.
 We expect many of...